joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 Instructors will be able to help you set up on MacOs.
 If you want to use Linux, the latest Ubuntu version should work.
 Some notes are included in various sections of this chapter to guide you in a Linux environment.

 <a name="text_editor">
-### 1. Install a Text Editor (Atom)
+<h3>1.
+Install a Text Editor (Atom)</h3>
 </a>

 During the course, we will use Atom, as it is free and works across operating systems.
-You can dowloaded here: https://atom.io/.
+You can dowload it [here](https://atom.io/).

 In Atom file menu, select 'Install Shell Commands'.
 This step will make more sense once you have gone through the next section.